mpy-dev/micropython-decimal-number/README.md

 ```

 The method **to_string_thousands()** of **DecimalNumber** returns a string with the number formatted with ',' as thousands separator.
-Decimals are not affected:
+Decimals are presented normally:

 ```python
 print(n.to_string_thousands())
 # Result: 93,402.5184
 ```

-Micropython can be used to print information on a display with limited characters.
+Micropython can be used to print information on displays with a limited number of characters.
 For example, on a 16x2 LCD (two lines of 16 characters).
 For these kind of cases exists the method **to_string_max_length()**.
 It limits the representation of the number to a maximum length of characters, including '.' and '-'.
 The minimum value is 8.
 If decimals cannot fit in, they are discarded.
 If the integer part of the number is bigger than the maximum length, the result is the string "Overflow".
 Some examples:

 ```python
 n = DecimalNumber("123456789.012")